TheFrug/Seekers-of-New-Tiena/DM/Session Prep/One Shots/One Shot - Thracian Wedding.md

 _What happened before the session starts?
 Summarize the catalyst or world state._
 (1-2 Sentences)

 In the Thracian Peninsula, many traditions predate the [[Tragedy of Gae Bolg]] that saw the region sundered into Manster District and the Kingdom of Thracia.
-One of these is the chaos that is Orc weddings!
-On this day, the much anticipated marriage of [[Selfina]] of Alster and [[Magorn]] of Kapathogia will be commenced!
+One of these is chaotic Orc weddings!
+On this day in particular, the much anticipated marriage of [[Selfina]] of Alster and [[Magorn]] of Kapathogia will be commenced!
 This will see the first international union of lords seen since before the Tragedy, and is a historic political event.

-One of the traditions that predate the rift between the two nations is the [[Hombyld]], a tradition where the prospective Bride and Groom work for several months before the wedding to construct a house from wood, which will be the future home of the couple.
+One of the traditions that predate the rift between the two nations is the [[Hombyld]], a ritual where the prospective Bride and Groom work for several months before the wedding to construct a house from wood, which will be the future home of the couple.
 This one is built atop a mountain with the Kingdom on one side, and the District on the other.
 With Selfina's magic, she can even see as far as Alster castle and Kapathogia palace.

 ### Interest
-- **Hook:**
+- **Hook:** A legendary wedding and the meeting of many politically significant people
-- **Rewards:**
+- **Rewards:** Political gain, monetary reward, firsthand account of historic wedding
-- **Perils:**
+- **Perils:** Stated: Thracian interlopers, Goblin troublemakers, the odd wyvern, **the drama**

 ### Secrets
 **Twist:**